AvLab-CV/PASL/README.md

 ```
 You can use `demo_cam.py` for a camera demo, or `demo_video.py` for a video demo.
 Additionally, we also offer a UI method using `demo_ui.py`.

+# Validation
-## Validation
+## Test list Sets
-We provide six types of test lists: MPIE-LP, Voxceleb1, and Voxceleb2, including self-reenactment and cross-reenactment.
+We provide six types of test lists: MPIE-LP, Voxceleb1, and Voxceleb2-LP, including self-reenactment and cross-reenactment.
 Please note that after downloading, you need to change the paths of the pairs.

 [Test list Sets](https://drive.google.com/file/d/10cNTvXIHllW1_rIgQovHE26_ASfKtLX7/view?usp=sharing)

+## Validation Pretrained Models
 The pretrained models for MPIE-LP, Voxceleb1, and Voxceleb2-LP can be downloaded from the following links.
 |Pretrained Models|
 |---|